L E V E L I

 6

-If you’re looking for clarity of sound and efficient movement (and who’s not?), hand position can make everything work!
+THE CORRECT LEFT HAND POSITION can help you move easily and efficiently and ensure clarity of sound.
 Study this video and go back to it often to understand how to consistently achieve the best position for playing both chords and single notes.

 Lesson